-Posted on this page are articles of interest to the general public and the law enforcement community involving activities and projects of the Milwaukee Community Justice Council
+Posted on this page are articles of interest to the general public and the criminal justice community involving activities and projects of the Milwaukee Community Justice Council

 How Milwaukee Went "Soft" On Crime | Posted: November 10, 2014 by Erik Gunn